Need a VPN for your router?Get ExpressVPN Now

 At the bottom of the page, click Apply.

-After the page loads, return to Service State at the top of the page and toggle the switch ON.
+Return to VPN > OpenVPN Clients.
+Check that the settings you entered previously have not changed.
+Go to Service State at the top of the page and toggle the switch ON.

 Check your location and IP address at What is my IP Address to confirm that the VPN connection is working.